rohanchandra/build-themes/README.md

 ## In this repo

+`book`: text of the book in HTML format

 `ebook-website`: the code which powers the http://buildthemes.tumblr.com/ website

 `theme`: the complete theme code which is used as example code throughout the Build Themes book to teach theme development